 - Wing Shape

-A bird's wing is thicker at the front than at the back, and more curved across the top.
-This causes air to move more quickly over the longer surface of the upper wing than the shorter surface underneath the wing.
+A bird's wing is thicker at the front than at the back, and more curved across the top than underneath.
+This causes air to move more quickly over the longer surface of the upper wing than the shorter surface below the wing.
 This disparity in airspeed above and below the wing causes lower air pressure on top and stronger pressure below, which is the lift that raises the wing and propels the bird higher.

 - Wing Motion

 As a bird flaps, its wing subtly twists to take advantage of wing shape and create more thrust to propel the bird forward and up into the air.
-This pushes the bird through the air, similar to how a swimmer will push through the water with every stroke, as they change the position of their hands and arms.
+This pushes the bird through the air, similar to how a swimmer will push through the water with every stroke as they change the position of their shoulders, hands, and arms.

 - Body Structure